saeed5959/FCM-method-for-brain-MRI-segmentation/README.md

 # FCM-method-for-brain-MRI-segmentation
 ## In this project we want simulate a article about segmentation of brain MRI image

+there are matlab code in : code file

 Basically our brain has consist of 3 major part :

                                                   1- Gray matter (GM)